emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 Use Designing Through Refactoring
 ---------------------------------

-More info on approach of "Designing Through Refactoring" you can find in the chapter «Refactoring and Design» of the book «Refactoring: Improving the Design of Existing Code» [#fnrefactoring]_ by Martin Fowler.
+More info on approach of "Designing Through Refactoring" you can find in the chapter «Refactoring and Design» of the book "Refactoring: Improving the Design of Existing Code" [#fnrefactoring]_ by Martin Fowler and in the chapter "Chapter 17.
+Design Strategy" of the book "Extreme programming" [#fnxp]_ by Kent Beck.
 This approach is unbelievable effective when you use Type Hinting declaration (more info `here <https://github.com/python-rope/rope/blob/master/docs/overview.rst#type-hinting>`__, `here <http://jedi.readthedocs.io/en/latest/docs/features.html#type-hinting>`__ and `here <https://www.jetbrains.com/help/pycharm/type-hinting-in-pycharm.html>`__) with a tool for automated refactoring (`rope <https://github.com/python-rope/rope>`_, `refactoring tool of PyCharm <https://www.jetbrains.com/help/pycharm/refactoring-source-code.html>`_).